rcantini/ER-HER2-BC_Grade_Classification/README.md

 # ER+/HER2- Breast Cancer Grade Classification Using Machine Learning
-> Intepretable grade prediction pipeline for **ER+/HER2- Breast Cancer** using an **8-gene signature**.
-It includes classification, clustering, survival analysis, knowledge distillation, OCR-based grade extraction, post-hoc explainability, and LLM-powered clinical reporting.
+> This repository implements an effective and interpretable pipeline for predicting **histological tumor grade** in **ER+/HER2- breast cancer** patients using an **8-gene signature**.
+> It includes grade classification, gene-level clustering, survival analysis, knowledge distillation, OCR-based grade extraction, post-hoc explainability, and clinical reporting with Large Language Models.

 ## 🧬 Overview

-This repository implements an effective and interpretable pipeline for predicting histological tumor grade in ER+/HER2- breast cancer patients.

-Key components include:
+Key components of this repository include:
-- Feature selection and grade classification using METABRIC gene expression data.
+- **Feature selection and grade classification** using METABRIC gene expression data
-- Clustering analysis on TCGA samples.
+- **Clustering and survival analysis** on TCGA samples for cross-dataset validation
-- Survival analysis and statistical validation.
-- Integration of OCR-extracted clinical annotations from pathology reports.
+- **Statistical validation** using OCR-extracted grades from TCGA pathology reports
-- Model explainability using SHAP.
+- **Model explainability** using SHAP
-- Report generation using Large Language Models (LLMs) for both patients and clinicians.
+- **LLM-generated reports** tailored for patients and clinicians

 ## 📂 Repository Structure